ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### Properties
 * **accountKey**: [AzureKeyVaultSecretReference](#azurekeyvaultsecretreference): The Azure key vault secret reference of accountKey in connection string.
 * **connectionString**: any: The connection string.
 It is mutually exclusive with sasUri property.
 Type: string, SecureString or AzureKeyVaultSecretReference.
 * **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **sasToken**: [AzureKeyVaultSecretReference](#azurekeyvaultsecretreference): The Azure key vault secret reference of sasToken in sas uri.
 * **sasUri**: any: SAS URI of the Azure Storage resource.
 It is mutually exclusive with connectionString property.
 Type: string, SecureString or AzureKeyVaultSecretReference.